nicholaswmin/automap/README.md

 ### Time-complexity

 > This section describes the algorithmic [time-complexity][time] of different
-> object graph configurations, but only in the context of network roundtrips.
+> object graph configurations but only in the context of network roundtrips.
 >
-> There are additional steps which perform under non-constant time complexity,
-> but since they are not network requests their performance impact is assumed to
-> be negligible
->
-> If you don't know what this term means, then just **don't nest lists inside
+> If you don't know what this term means, just **don't nest lists inside other lists**.
-> other lists** since you could potentially assemble a structure that takes
-> *years* to fetch instead of milliseconds.
-No really.
+> You could easily assemble a structure that takes *years* to fetch instead of milliseconds.

 #### Flat lists